smansutti/cosimobartoli_test/about.md

 <br>

 ## Editorial Practices
 The documents were transcribed automatically using the [Transkribus software](https://www.transkribus.org/).
-The text recognition model was specifically trained on documents written by Cosimo Bartoli and his son, Curzio Bartoli, resulting in a high degree of accuracy (96.80%).
+The text recognition model was specifically trained on documents written by Cosimo Bartoli, his son, Curzio Bartoli, and the secretary Giovanni Gavazzo, resulting in a high degree of accuracy (96.80%).
 The trained model does not automatically expand abbreviations.
 A script was employed to replace the abbreviations with their expansions.
-The mdoel [Cosimo Bartoli’s Italian Humanistic and Cursive Scripts (1562-1572)](LINK) is publicly available and can be used by any registered Transkribus user.
+The model [Cosimo Bartoli’s Italian Humanistic and Cursive Scripts (1562-1572)](https://www.transkribus.org/model/cosimo-bartoli-model) is publicly available and can be used by any registered Transkribus user.
 <br>
 Each letter and newsletter is treated as an individual document.
-The transcriptions can be browsed on the [Home page](LINK) or searched by keyword on the [Search page](LINK).
+The transcriptions can be browsed on the [Home page](https://smansutti.github.io/cosimobartoli/) or searched by keyword on the [Search page](https://smansutti.github.io/cosimobartoli/search/).
 <br>
 The documents are categorized into three genres: Letter, Newsletter, and Other.
 The “Other” category includes documents that contained information attached to a letter but did not follow the traditional form of a newsletter, lacking a hub and date.
 Each document includes metadata at the top, followed by the transcription.
 <br>